vektonn/vektonn/docs/index.md

 ## License

-Vektonn is licensed under [Apache License 2.0](https://github.com/vektonn/vektonn/blob/master/LICENSE).
+Vektonn is licensed under [Apache License 2.0](https://github.com/vektonn/vektonn/blob/master/LICENSE), so you may freely use it for commercial purposes.